JetBrains logo

 Salary Calculator

 Our salary calculator is based on the data gathered from our annual Developer Ecosystem Survey.
-Salary data was obtained by asking respondents for their annual net (after tax) salary in USD, excluding any bonuses.
+Salary data was collected by asking respondents to provide their gross income (before taxes), including bonuses.
+The amounts were then converted to annual gross salaries in USD.

 There are several limitations to our salary calculator methodology: